Community Programs and Referrals

 This is operated by the NA branch of Baltimore City.
 The Center provides space and resources to facilitate this program.
 Meetings take place on Saturdays from 4:30-5:30 pm in the center.
 They are confidentially led by trained and committed volunteers who have completed the program themselves.
 Participants are supported throughout this process in a safe and understanding environment free from judgment and prejudice.

-Community Computer Lab - Currently Open Wednesdays 9 am - 1 pm
+Community Computer Lab - Wednesdays, 9 am - 1 pm

 Wellness Wednesdays / Community Yoga - On Hold